mikemaccana/kind.js/README.md

 ## Tells you what something is, the same way you'd describe it.

-kind.js returns the kind of a JS object (the same as what a human would).
+kind.js returns the kind of a JS object, the way same a human being would.

+Specifically, kind(item) returns the global object that best matches that item.

+So kind(NaN) is 'NaN', kind([1, 2, 3]) is 'Array', and even Numbers, Functions etc created in odd ways are still 'Number', 'Function', etc.

 [![Build Status](https://secure.travis-ci.org/mikemaccana/kind.js.png?branch=master)](https://travis-ci.org/mikemaccana/kind.js)